 Make sure that there is no mutual dependency among parameters of the function you are fitting.
-For example, don't try to fit $a^exp(x+b)$, because $a^exp(x+b)=a^exp(b)^exp(x)$.
-Instead, fit either $a^exp(x)$ or exp(x+b).
+For example, don't try to fit $a^\exp(x+b)$, because $a^\exp(x+b)=a^\exp(b)^\exp(x)$.
+Instead, fit either $a^\exp(x)$ or $\exp(x+b)$.

-A technical issue: the parameters must not be too different in magnitude.
-The larger the ratio of the largest and the smallest absolute parameter values, the slower the fit will converge.
+A technical issue: The larger the ratio of the largest and the smallest absolute parameter values, the slower the fit will converge.
 If the ratio is close to or above the inverse of the machine floating point precision, it may take next to forever to converge, or refuse to converge at all.
-You will have to adapt your function to avoid this, e.g., replace 'parameter' by '1e9parameter' in the function definition, and divide the starting value by 1e9.
+You will either have to adapt your function to avoid this, e.g., replace 'parameter' by '1e9parameter' in the function definition, and divide the starting value by 1e9 or use set fit prescale which does this internally according to the parameter starting values.